mattpolzin/ncurses-idris/README.md

 # ncurses-idris
-A simple very incomplete package for interfacing with ncurses from Idris 2 using the c `libncurses` library.
+A package for interfacing with ncurses from Idris 2 using the c `libncurses` library.

 ## Dependencies
 Packages: